International Business (MSc) Part-time

 Application Closing Date:

-- A H2.1 in an Honours Degree in a non-cognate area.
+- H2.2 in an honours degree in a non-cognate area.
 All areas where the specialism is not business, Marketing, Accounting/Finance or Business Information Systems will be considered

-- A Personal Statement must be provided by the applicant.
+- personal statement must be provided by the applicant

 Marketing and International Business